 This course surveys Middle Eastern political and cultural developments.
 Particular emphasis is placed on the last 200 years of the region’s history.
 Topics include the rise of Arab nationalism, the Arab-Israeli conflict, the challenges of Islamist movements, and terrorism.

 HIST 244-G Modern China (HP)

-This course surveys the recent Chinese past from the last imperial dynasty to the late 1980s.
-It explores the many facets of revolution in China through a study of the people, events, and personalities that have given Chinese history in the past 150 years its dramatic and often tragic tone.
+This course surveys the recent Chinese past from the late imperial dynasty to the late 1980s.
+It explores the revolution in China through a study of the people, events, and personalities that have given Chinese history its its dramatic and often tragic tone.
 Particular attention is also paid to the social, cultural, and intellectual currents that lay behind the more visible manifestations of change.